navdeepsekhon/kafkaer/README.md

 All other configs will be updated to the new values from config.

 ## Brokers
+A list of broker configs.

+NOTE: If a broker id is provided, the update is made only on that broker.
+If no broker id is provided update is sent to each broker in the cluster.

 ## Variables in kafka-config.json
 To allow for deployments across different environments, kafka-config.json allows you to specify variables for values that will be replaced with values from the properties file.
 In the example above the topic name `withSuffix-${topic.suffix}` will be replaced with `withSuffix-iamasuffix` using the value of `topic.suffix` from props.